zabbix/zabbix/src/go/plugins/oracle/README.md

 **oracle.ts.discovery[\<commonParams\>]** — Returns list of tablespaces in LLD format.

 **oracle.user.info[\<commonParams\>[,username]]** — Returns user information.
-*Params:*
+*Parameters:*
-username (optional) — username for which information is needed.
+username (optional) — a username for which the information is needed.
 Default: current user.

 ## Custom queries
 It's possible to extend functionality of the plugin using user-defined queries.
-To do that you should place all your queries in a directory specified in Plugins.Oracle.CustomQueriesPath (there is no default path) as *.sql files.
+To do that you should place all your queries in a directory specified in Plugins.Oracle.CustomQueriesPath (there is no default path) as *.sql* files.
-For example, you have a tree like this:
+For example, you have a tree:

     /etc/zabbix/oracle/sql/
     ├── long_tx.sql